-If you too never know what to eat on holiday, follow me through this guide and I will make you taste the typical dishes of Apulia, not to be missed!
+If you too never know what to eat on holiday, follow me through this guide and I will make you taste the best Puglia food specialities, not to be missed!

 From the spur of Italy to the Salento peninsula, Puglia offers lush countryside, unique beaches and dreamy villages.
 There are many reasons to visit this beautiful area, but among them you cannot forget the rich traditional Apulian cuisine: a reflection of the variety of the region, resulting from a long gastronomic tradition.